-Caribbean Elective has been organising study abroad and work experience programmes in the Caribbean for over six years.
-And in the last academic year alone (2021-2022), we hosted over 250 students for work experience programmes from all sectors which have been partly funded by the UK government’s Turing Scheme.
+Caribbean Elective has been organising study abroad and work experience programmes in the Caribbean for nearly a decade.
+In the present academic year, we expect to host over 600 students for work experience programmes from all sectors which have been partly funded by the UK government’s Turing Scheme.

-If you’re not familiar with it, the Turing Scheme is the UK government’s programme to provide funding for international opportunities in education and training across the world.
-It’s a fantastic scheme and is giving thousands of students valuable opportunities to enhance their skillset and broaden their world perspectives.
+If you’re unfamiliar with it, the Turing Scheme is the UK government’s programme to provide funding for international opportunities in education and work experience worldwide.
+It’s a fantastic scheme that gives thousands of students invaluable opportunities to enhance their skills and broaden their world perspectives.

 If you’re wondering how to organise a Turing-funded work experience programme for your School, Further Education (Sixth Form & College) or Higher Education (University) students, read on – we’re here to help!

-The deadline for applications to the Turing Scheme for the next round of funding will likely be in March-April 2023– just around the corner.
-For this round of funding, we will be running Caribbean work experience programmes from September 2023 to August 2024.
+The deadline for applications to the Turing Scheme for the next round of funding will likely be in March-April 2024– just around the corner.
+The application will support trips travelling from September 2024 to August 2025.